Top 4 things not to miss in Monaco.

 Did you know? - Citizens have enjoyed a tax free lifestyle since the 70’s.
 For decades, Monaco has survived solely on it’s casinos and is known as a European tax haven.
 Because of this, citizens of Monaco are not allowed to gamble or even allowed inside the casinos.

 We spent 3 days in Monaco and wanted to share our Top 4 things Not to Miss.
 See below!

 Monte Carlo Casino and the Square

 The classic Monte Carlo casino is not to be missed.
-If not to gamble it’s a great venue to appreciate views on the waterfront, eat or relax at the Buddha Bar.
+Even if you're not gambling, it’s a great venue to appreciate views on the waterfront, eat or relax at the Buddha Bar.

 Monte Carlo Harbour

 The harbour is the perfect place to drink cocktails and enjoy the view.
 For the evening, Port Palace is a great space with a bar as well as a business centre.
 The food is amazing and the view outstanding.
 Le Pattaya is a great little joint close to the port, offering a great selection of midday cocktails and crepes.

 The Japanese Gardens is an exceptional park at the foot of the city.
 The views are spectacular and it’s a great space for the group to relax as well as enjoy a long walk.

 This automobile museum is the personal antique car collection of Prince Rainier III of Monaco.
 The collections contains almost 100 classic cars and is a beautiful activity to take the group in the day.
 One of the more notable items being the Bugatti driven by Grover-Williams, the car that won the inaugural Monaco Grand Prix in 1929.
 The collection is growing and the museum is a must see.

 Share the love and leave a comment below!